PyO3/pyo3/guide/src/class.md

 ## Class methods

-To specify class method for custom class, method needs to be annotated with`#[classmethod]` attribute.
+To specify a class method for a custom class, the method needs to be annotated with the `#[classmethod]` attribute.

 ```rust
 # use pyo3::prelude::*;